parkv36/yolov7/README.md

 ```

 The custom augmentation is a function that receives the image and bounding boxes as numpy arrays
-and returns the modified image and bounding boxe
+and returns the modified image and bounding boxes

 An illustration of an augmentation function is presented below: